 A six-month investigation by The Guardian has found that the Thai fishing industry is “built on slavery”, with trafficked workers enduring 20-hour shifts, regular beatings, torture and execution-style killings, all to support the flow of cheap farmed prawns and shrimp sold around the world.
-The four big global retailers – Walmart, Carrefour, Costco and Tesco were all named as customers of a seafood supplier in Thailand with proven links to slavery.
+Four of the biggest global retailers—Walmart, Carrefour, Costco and Tesco—were all named as customers of a seafood supplier in Thailand with proven links to slavery.

-The campaign sought to encourage these retailers to stand up to their seafood suppliers in Thailand, so that estimated 300,000 people working in Thailand’s fishing industry are treated as human beings, not slaves.
+The campaign sought to encourage these retailers to stand up to their seafood suppliers in Thailand, so that the estimated 300,000 people working in the country’s fishing industry are treated as human beings, not slaves.
 Tesco responded positively by committing to sourcing slavery-free seafood.

-We sought to ensure legislative protection for the over 200,000 Indonesians working in fishing all across the world, who were at risk of modern slavery due to inadequate laws and protections at home and abroad.
+We sought to ensure the legislative protection of the over 200,000 Indonesians working in fishing all across the world who are at risk of modern slavery due to inadequate laws and protections, both at home and abroad.

 The campaign targeted the president of Indonesia to ratify International Labour Organization Convention No.188 to help protect thousands of Indonesian citizens from modern slavery at sea.